sushilsridhar/cs-fundamentals/ds/LINKEDLIST.md

 **<ins>Doubly Linked List</ins>**

+Java LinkedList is implemented using Doubly linked list

 > Can traverse in reverse
 > Operations can be performed if given a middle node instead of head